-Brussels police fire water cannon at 'yellow vest' protesters
+Brussels police battle 'yellow vest' protesters

 His center-right coalition faces an election in May.

-Writing by Alastair Macdonald; Editing by Alison Williams
+Writing by Alastair Macdonald; Editing by Alison Williams and David Stamp